 Eager to continue their research into geological phenomena, Victoria Edwards and Ina Johann journeyed to the island with geologist Sarah Bluett of White Island Tours and local photographer Troy Baker.
 Together they explored, studied, photographed, and found a new sense of wonder in the otherworldly landscapes.
-The artists gathered ideas, returned home, took to their studio, and began making new work inspired by their residency.
+The artists gathered ideas, returned home, took to their studio, and almost immediately began making new work inspired by their residency.

 Curator Paul Brobbel came from New Plymouth’s Govett-Brewster Gallery and presented several experimental films to a packed house at Whakatāne’s local cinema.
 Film writer Briar Grace Smith and producer Ainsley Gardiner gathered in the lounge of the Harbour Master House to plant the seeds of a new film project—and then went on to win the 2019 Sundance Institute Merata Mita Fellowship to further develop their script.
 The four artists of Mata Aho Collective, one of New Zealand’s most exciting collaborations, spent time developing new large-scale fibre-based art in preparation for their installation at the 2019 Honolulu Biennial.
-Wellington contemporary artist Jordana Bragg found inspiration at the river inlet, and within two weeks had produced a new video work in response to the environment.
+Wellington contemporary artist Jordana Bragg found inspiration at the river inlet, and within two weeks had produced a new video work for the museum in response to the environment.